 Innovations in AI, Automation, Sustainability Driving Change in Collision Repair Industry

-Mario Dimovski of The Boyd Group recently spoke about how the collision repair industry is transforming and what shops need to know to prepare for the future.
+Mario Dimovski of The Boyd Group recently spoke about how the collision repair industry is transforming and what shops need to know.

 Mario-Dimovski-Auto-Additive-Automechanika-Frankfurt